Robotics is having its foundation-model moment.

 Those are not robotics-only questions.
 They are the same human-data questions frontier labs face in RLHF, applied to the physical world.

-What the Robotics App Data application does
+What the Robotics Dataset Release Pilot does

 That record is what makes the data compound.